rn10950/RetroZilla/README.txt

 	  directory_name/icons/mozicon50.xpm

-	where directory name is the directory where you installed Mozilla.
+	where directory name is the directory where you installed RetroZilla.
 For example, the default directory is /usr/local/mozilla/icons/mozicon50.xpm.